FaithScore: Fine-grained Evaluations of Hallucinations in Large Vision-Language Models: Introduction

-However, there have been limited explorations that measure the degree of hallucinations in LVLMs. \citet{Li2023EvaluatingOH} was among the first to propose to measure the hallucinations of LVLMs with a devised polling-based object probing evaluation method.
-In addition, \citet{gunjal2023detecting} annotated a multi-modal hallucination detection dataset for detailed image description evaluation. \citet{lovenia2023negative} devised Negative Object Presence Evaluation (NOPE) using VQA to quantitatively evaluate object hallucination.
-The approaches, however, exhibit two key weaknesses: (1) they focus on the limited setting of image captioning, and none of them explored evaluating hallucination of the complex and free-form responses to the open-ended questions~\cite{OpenAI2023GPT4V} (e.g. multimodal conversations~\cite{llava,DBLP:conf/acl-convai/SundarH22}, world knowledge-based VQA~\cite{AOKVQA} and visual storytelling~\cite{Huang2016VisualStory}); (2) they ignore fine-grained attributes of hallucinations in the generations.
+Nevertheless, there have been limited explorations that measure the hallucination problem in LVLMs. \citet{Li2023EvaluatingOH} was among the first to measure the hallucinations of LVLMs with a polling-based object probing evaluation method.
+In addition, \citet{gunjal2023detecting} annotated a multi-modal hallucination detection dataset tailored for detailed image description evaluation. \citet{lovenia2023negative} devised Negative Object Presence Evaluation (NOPE), which used VQA to quantitatively evaluate object hallucination in LVLMs.
+These approaches, however, exhibit two key weaknesses: (1) they focus on the limited setting of image captioning, and none of them explored evaluating hallucination of the complex and free-form answers to the open-ended questions~\cite{OpenAI2023GPT4V} (e.g. multimodal conversations~\cite{llava,DBLP:conf/acl-convai/SundarH22}, world knowledge-based VQA~\cite{AOKVQA} and visual storytelling~\cite{Huang2016VisualStory}); (2) they ignore fine-grained hallucinations of visual attributes in the generated answer \cite{liu2024mitigating,DBLP:conf/emnlp/RohrbachHBDS18}.